modyo/modyo-docs/docs/platform/insights/data-studio.md

     All of the current data sources are sample data sets supplied by Google.

-    First click on the dropdown list corresponding to Google Analytics Data under “New Data Source”
+    First click on the dropdown list corresponding to Google Analytics Data under "New Data Source"

-    In the list choose “Create a New Data Source”
+    In the list choose "Create a New Data Source"

     ![Data studio](/assets/img/insights/3.png)